Analysis of Current Needs and Problems

 Existing AI Models in Education

-Among them, three conceptual currents are particularly influential: Peeragogy, Swarm AI, and the principle of Cognitive Co-Creation.
+Among them, three conceptual currents stand out: Peeragogy, Swarm AI, and the principle of Cognitive Co-Creation.

-Each offers profound inspiration, yet also presents boundaries or unanswered questions that Pyragogy aims to thoughtfully engage and extend.
+Each offers profound inspiration—yet also reveals growing edges that Pyragogy seeks to extend.

 Peeragogy: The Art of Asking Better Questions

-Section titled “Peeragogy: The Art of Asking Better Questions”At its heart, Peeragogy cultivates the capacity to ask better questions rather than providing ready-made answers.
+Section titled “Peeragogy: The Art of Asking Better Questions”At its heart, Peeragogy cultivates the capacity to ask better questions rather than to provide ready-made answers.

 It is the art of collectively navigating uncertainty through learning journeys that are modular, experimental, and co-created.

-Its strengths lie in fostering modularity, freedom, experimentation, and catalyzing cognitive realization beyond imposed curricula, enabling communities to self-organize learning and embrace diverse perspectives.
+Its strengths lie in fostering freedom, experimentation, and self-organized discovery beyond imposed curricula—enabling communities to embrace cognitive diversity and shared authorship.

 Swarm AI: Intelligence Emergent from the Many